 When writing a programmer job description, it is important to be specific in your requirements.
 Knowing what systems and programs are required will only help you.
 Have an idea of how complex your tasks are, and that will guide you to how much experience is needed.
 What sets you apart from other companies?
 In your job description, list a few reasons why your company is a better choice than others for programmers specifically.

-We are looking for a detail-oriented and skilled programmer who can manage and assist the software systems infrastructure for our company.
-The duties will include developing systems, analyzing and troubleshooting issues, increasing effectiveness of our organization, and maintaining optimal performance of our software.
+We are looking for a detail-oriented and skilled programmer who can manage and assist our company’s software systems infrastructure.
+The duties will include developing systems, analyzing and troubleshooting issues, increasing our organization’s effectiveness, and maintaining the optimal performance of our software.
 Your programming performance will help our organization in efficiency, customer satisfaction, and production.

-The top qualities we’re looking for include excellent coding skills, attention to detail, time management skills, ability to focus and deliver within a given time frame, and great communication.
+The top qualities we’re looking for include excellent coding skills, attention to detail, time management skills, ability to focus, deliver within a given time frame, and great communication.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"